 Primary clients: The New York Times, Harper's Magazine, Washington Post, NPR, Monocle Magazine, Foreign Policy, Wall Street Journal, Marie Clare, Glamour, The Globe and Mail.

-(b.1988) grew up in Iran and migrated to Canada as a teenager.
+(b.1988) grew up in Tehran, Iran and migrated to Toronto while she was still a teenager.
 Faced with the challenges of adapting to a new environment, she took up photography as a way of bridging the gap in language and culture.
 After an incident in her personal life, while still in university, she packed her life in a backpack and started a nomad life to search for a place that could be called home.
-With a keen interest in documentary, she aims to use her camera to tell stories, with a social message.
-Kiana has worked internationally but remained focus on stories that illuminates her background.
-Her self-initiated and self-funded projects are close to her heart and often explore topics such as migration, adolescence and sexuality.
-She is currently working on a long-term project documenting the lives of youth and their culture in post-conflict societies.
-At the time being, she is based out of Kabul, Afghanistan, covering the region for media and working on personal projects on the side.
-Her work has appeared in Le Monde, Der Spiegel, Washington Post, Time magazine, Monocle Magazine, Aljazeera America and CBC.
+She has worked internationally but remained focus on stories that illuminates her background.
+Her self-initiated and self-funded projects often explore complex topics such as migration, adolescence, identity and sexuality.
+She spent 7 years working on a long-term multi-phase project, Resilience Trilogy, where she illustrated the lives of youth and their culture in war-torn countries across Middle East.

 Follow her on Instagram

 (@kianahayeri) where she shares bits and pieces of daily life wherever she goes.